 During the Yang vs. Tifa live post-show, Chad read a tweet to Death Battle saying that Monty Oum (who was a huge inspiration to Torrian) would be really happy with the fight.
 Right after that, Chad thanked Torrian for his hard work while Barbara and Tia gave him a round of applause.

-It's subtle, but in the post-fight animation for Mega Man vs. Astro Boy, Mega Man's head is still completely intact, much like Astro Boy's was before he pulled himself back together.
-It's highly likely that Rock can be rebuilt with his consciousness still intact despite the destruction of his body, which fulfills the requirements of a Death Battle- much like Starscream's defeat to Rainbow Dash- and means that the Blue Bomber got one of the most gentle send-offs anyone who loses a Death Battle could ever hope to get.
+It's subtle, but in the post-fight animation for Mega Man vs. Astro Boy, Mega Man's head is still completely intact and functional, much like Astro Boy's was before he pulled himself back together.
+With that in mind, it's highly likely that Rock can be rebuilt with his consciousness still intact despite the destruction of his body, which fulfills the requirements of a Death Battle—much like Starscream's defeat to Rainbow Dash— and means that the Blue Bomber receives one of the most gentle send-offs anyone who loses a Death Battle could ever hope to get.

 By extension, how Astro Boy was willing to spare Mega Man's still-functioning head after doing what was necessary to defeat him, evidently recognising him as both a fellow robot and Worthy Opponent.
-It gets better when as he returns Mega Man's head to Rush so he can be repaired, he takes a shine to the robot dog and is seen petting him with a big smile on his face.
+It gets better when as he returns Mega Man's head and other assorted parts to Rush and Doctor Light so that he can be repaired, Astro takes a shine to the robot dog and is seen petting him with a big smile on his face.

 Both Pokemon and Digimon run on The Power of Friendship with both Red and Charizard and Tai and Agumon growing more powerful as their bond grew stronger.
 The fact that Wiz and Boomstick, of all people, really stress this shows just how strongly friendship is synonymous with both series.